What is ATM Skimming?

 - The wireless camera, which looks like a brochure holder, is mounted in a position to view the ATM keypad and film customers’ PINs.

-If you see alterations to the equipment (such as new installations or anything that appears unusual), immediately call us at 1-877-4VBSFCU.
+If you see alterations to the equipment (such as new installations or anything appearing unusual), call us 1-877-4VBSFCU.

-Also, be wary of using gasoline pumps.
-The same skimming devices are and can be installed on the pumps in the card slot.
-If the slot area looks like it has something jammed inside, use another pump and alert the attendant.
+Also, be wary when using gasoline pumps.
+Fraudsters will also install the same skimming devices in the card slot.
+If the slot area looks jammed inside, use another pump and alert the attendant.